CFPAOrg/Minecraft-Mod-Language-Package/projects/1.21-fabric/assets/modrinth-trickster/trickster/lavender/entries/tome_of_tomfoolery/ploys/mana.md

 ---

-Pushes the caster's mana into the items at the given slots, up to the given number, and returns the amount moved.
+Pushes mana into the given slots, up to the given number per slot, and returns the amount moved.

 ;;;;;